BoldGrid/boldgrid-staging/readme.txt

 == Changelog ==

+= 1.1.5 In progress =
+* New feature:	JIRA WPB-2037	Added capability for auto-updates by BoldGrid API response.

 = 1.1.4 =
 * Bug fix:		JIRA WPB-2074	When staging a theme, theme framework widgets are not created.